Gdoc/Admin

 But we should be cautious here: it’s often not the case that the ‘positives’ of regrowing on planting one hectare of forest offset the ‘losses’ of one hectare of deforestation.
 Cutting down one hectare of rich tropical rainforest cannot be completely offset by the creation of on hectare of plantation forest in a temperate country.

-Forest expansion is positive but does not negate the need to end deforestation.
+Forest expansion is generally positive but does not negate the need to end deforestation.

 The history of deforestation is a tragic one, in which we have lost not only wild and beautiful landscapes but also the wildlife within them.
 But, the fact that forest transitions are possible should give us confidence that a positive future is possible.
 Many countries have not only ended deforestation but have actually achieved substantial reforestation.
 It will be possible for our generation to achieve the same on a global scale and bring the 10,000-year history of forest loss to an end.